kartik-venugopal/aural-player/README.md

 * **History:**
    * *Favorites* list
-   * Chronologically ordered *recent added* and *recently played* lists for added convenience.
+   * Chronologically ordered *recently added* and *recently played* lists for added convenience.
    * Play favorites and add/play recent items with one click

 * **View:**